Selam Tesfaye: Career

 Selam also played as Sayat in 2015 science fiction film Crumbs.
 This film is the first sci-fi produced in Ethiopia and gained numerous accolades.

 After 2016 saw her mass roles in films, which she also known by her portrayals in different romantic drama films notably, Seba Zetegn (2016) and Yimeches Yarada Lij 2 (2017).
 She is also known for the 2015 comedy film Tilefegn, starring with Kassahun Fesseha.

 In 2017, Selam reprised to the sequel of Sost Maezen, Sost Maezen 2.
 In addition to that she also played in comedy films, such as Yabedech Yarada Lij 3 and Atse Mandela in that year.

 Personal life

-Selam has long relationship with Amanuel Tesfaye; both engaged and married in 2018.
+Selam was in a long relationship with Amanuel Tesfaye and they got engaged and got married in 2018.
 They have one child.
-In her wedding, she offered a bachelorette party with some fellow notable people presented.
-She currently resides with her mother in Addis Ababa.Selam Yesfaye and Amanuel Tesgaye separated 2022.
+In her wedding, she offered a bachelorette party with some fellow notable people present.
+She currently resides with her mother in Addis Ababa.
+Selam Tesfaye and Amanuel Tesfaye separated in 2022.